chrdn/data-science-S2025/challenges/c13-final-assignment.md

 These graphs show that, similar to sex, employment status does not meaningful impact whether an islander has smoked before.
-However, it does appear that unemployed islanders tend to become moderate/heavy smokers, and also tend to go through more smoking cycles.
+However, it does appear that unemployed islanders have a higher chance of becoming moderate/heavy smokers than employed islanders, and also tend to go through more smoking cycles.
 In fact, most employed islanders do not go through more than 5 smoking cycles.
 However, this connection is a bit trickier, as employment situation can change(whereas Islander sex presumably cannot).
 Thus, it is possible that employment status is merely a symptom of another (perhaps behavioral) characteristic that determines whether an islander is prone to smoking.
 Regardless, the sheer statistical difference showcased in this final graph reveals that there might be something worth exploring.

 Another possible reason for this difference might be simply be age.
 Most older islanders are unemployed, and as established previously, older